AlisdairCP/ProjectOhros/README.md

 - Damage: 3
 - Speed: 36

-Robots built to counter mages.
-Were designed to withstand more magic and deal greater damager than the agents, though they move much slower.
+Robots built to dispose of criminals of all kinds.
+Were designed to withstand magic and deal greater damager than the agents, though they move much slower.
+Though they can take a beating from a staff, they're as vulnerable to a big bang as anything else!

 ## Credits: